touchlab-lab/knarch.db/README.md

 TL;DR Yes, put this in your app today.
 It works.
 There's a lot that's going to change, but if you're looking at Kotlin Multiplatform for your iOS implementation, I assume you have a high tolerance for change.
 Our goal is to have solid *functionality* testing to verify that things work as expected, and starting with the AOSP base gives us that.

+## Samples

+There are 2 samples in the repo currently.
+Both implement a very basic "notepad" app.
+You can type in a title and a note, then add it.
+The list of notes appears below.

+### sample-notepad

+Simple sample that uses the database code directly with SQL.

+### sample-notepad-sqldelight

+Uses [SQLDelight multiplatform](https://github.com/square/sqldelight/blob/master/ALPHA.md) to interact with the database.

 ### Multiplatform

 The MP portion of the framework is very much in flux.
-The core public structures of Android's sqlite stack are represented sufficiently to support basic database work, but it is **far** from fully thought out.
-How your shared code creates and interacts with databases still needs some design.
-Feedback and PR's highly encouraged.
+After getting iOS to function, the common code was minimally implemented to support testing in apps and providing a driver for SQLDelight.
+The common code is going to get a rethink, mostly around initialization, in the near future.

 ## Differences